Complexity and algorithms for matching cut problems in graphs without long induced paths and cycles: Polynomial results: Proof of Theorem

 \begin{fact} Suppose none of (R1) -- (R5) is applicable.
 Then \begin{itemize} \item $(X,Y)$ is an $A,B$-matching cut of $G[X\cup Y]$, and any $A,B$-matching cut of~$G$ must contain $X$ in one side and $Y$ in the other side;

 \item for any vertex $v\in F$, \end{itemize} \end{fact}

 We now are ready to prove Theorem~\ref{thm:longholefree-dpm}.
 Let $G$ be a connected, $4$-chordal graph, and let $ab$ be an edge of $G$.
 Set $A=\{a\}$ and $B=\{b\}$, and assume that none of (R1) -- (R5) is applicable.
-Then, denoting $N(S)$ the set of vertices outside $S$ adjacent to some vertex in $S$, for any connected component $S$ of $G[F]$,
+For a connected component $S$ of $G[F]$, let $N(S)$ be the set of vertices outside $S$ adjacent to some vertex in $S$.
+Then, for any connected component $S$ of $G[F]$,